sourcegraph/about/blogposts/gophercon-2019-on-the-road-to-go-2.md

 With Go, we wanted to explicitly refer to dependencies similar to Java.

-We started with goinstall which downloaded the dependencies into GOROOT.
+We started with goinstall which downloaded the dependencies into $GOROOT.

 In 2011, we introduced GOPATH to separate the distribution from the actual dependencies so that users could run multiple different distributions and to